diogotcorreia/master-thesis/docs/content/ch02-background.typ

   // TODO do a flowchart-style graph that shows getting the property from the root
   // prototype when it is not set in the object rect(fill: red, height: 10em, lorem(5)),
-  caption: "Property discovery through the prototype chain" ) <fg:prototype-chain>
+  caption: "Property discovery through the prototype chain", ) <fg:prototype-chain>

 The prototype pollution attack was first introduced by #cite(<pp-arteau>, form: "prose")